finos/datahelix/docs/ProfileSchemaUse.md

     Edit in settings.json
     ```
 1. click on the `Edit in settings.json` link and VSCode will open the settings.json file.
-1. add the following snippet to the end of the file (replacing `<datahelix_projectroot>` with the root directory path for the DataHelix project:
+1. add the following snippet to the end of the file (replacing `<datahelix_projectroot>` with the root directory path for the DataHelix project and replacing the `"fileWatch"` value with an appropriate value for your configuration):
     ```
       "json.schemas": [
         {